What is BRCA?

 Although it’s clear that the risks of various cancers increase for women with BRCA1 and 2 mutations, the risks to men are often downplayed.

 BRCA positive men, particularly BRCA1, has quite drastic impacts on male cancer susceptibility.
-In one study BRCA positive men developed 8 times as many cancers.
+In one study, BRCA positive men developed 8 times as many cancers.
 BRCA2 men have double the risk of developing prostate cancer, 7 times the risk of developing breast cancer and are over 3 times more likely to develop pancreatic cancer.
 The survival rate and prognosis of these cancers in men are also much less positive than for the general population.

 To mitigate the risk of life-time cancer it is highly recommended that BRCA positive men take extra precautions especially surrounding cancers with higher risk factors.
 This includes;